-To say that Black Panther is a movie of the moment is one of the most significant understatements of the century.
+To say that Black Panther is a movie of the moment is one of the most significant understatements of the decade.
 Aside from the character’s solo feature debut representing the culmination of nearly thirty years of various attempts to bring Stan Lee and Jack Kirby’s comic book creation to the silver screen; the film also carries the weight of being the first mainstream example of Afrofuturism.
 Embodied in art, music, literature, and cinema: The movement employs a science fiction lens to cast light on issues about black culture and history such as African diaspora and alienation.

-With all that said, Black Panther is a brutal, stirring and occasionally nourishing film that provokes fascinating questions about equality and isolationism.
+With all that said, Black Panther is a brutal, stirring and nourishing film that provokes fascinating questions about equality and isolationism.
 Taking place immediately after the events of Captain America: Civil War: Marvel Studios’ eighteenth film is about the heir apparent T’Challa (Chadwick Bosman) returning to his home of Wakanda to take up the mantle of the Black Panther.
 Once crowned, the picture depicts the challenges T’Challa faces as a ruler of a technologically advanced nation that exists as a faint whisper to the rest of the world.

 Aesthetically, the film is a melange of varied sources.
 The sweeping wide angle shots of Wakanda’s radiant and natural beauty, which come in the form of its waterfalls and green mountainous terrain feel like they have been inspired by the majesty of the Planet Earth documentary series.
 Elsewhere, the streets of the fictional nation feel like they owe a debt to District 9 insofar as visually portraying a place that has kept its cultural identity in the midst of technological innovation.